China, Hong Kong stocks rise on hopes of more policy easing | Technology

 - China

-** Telecom and securities shares led the gains in China, up 3.3% and 2.3%, respectively. ** China United Network Communications Ltd rose as much as 10%.
+** Telecom and securities shares led the gains in China, up 3.2% and 1.2%, respectively. ** China United Network Communications rose as much as 10%, before settling with gains of 7.5%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)